-Before using a complex lock, declare a complex lock data structure for the resource you want to lock.
+Before you use a complex lock, declare a complex lock data structure for the resource that you want to lock.
 The following code fragment shows how to declare a complex lock data structure for a specific field of the fta kern str structure:

 '''

 #include <kern/lock.h> 1

 struct cmd_buf {

 u_long req_buf;

 u_long rsp_buf;

 short timeout;

-struct cmd_buf next;
+struct cmd buf next;

 }; 2

 struct fta_kern_str {

 struct cmd_buf q_first; / first in the request queue /

 struct cmd_buf q_last; / last in the request queue /

 lock_data_t cmd_buf_q_lock; / lock for the command /

 / request queue /

 }; 3

 '''

 - Includes the header file /usr/sys/include/kern/lock.h.
 The lock.h file defines the simple spin lock and complex lock structures that kernel modules use for synchronization on single-processor and multiprocessor systems. - 2 Defines a cmd buf data structure.
 The fta kern str structure declares two instances of cmd buf.
 This structure describes a command queue and is a candidate for locking in a symmetric multiprocessing (SMP) environment.
-It is necessary to protect the integrity of the data stored in the command queue from multiple writes by more than one kernel thread. - 3 Defines an fta kern str data structure.
-The example shows only those fields related to the discussion of complex locks.

-In this example, the fta kern str structure contains the following fields:
+You must protect the integrity of the data that is stored in the command queue from multiple writes by more than one kernel thread. - 3 Defines an fta kern str data structure.
+The example shows only those fields that are related to the discussion of complex locks.
+In this example, the fta kern str structure contains the following fields: - q first